Please Note:

 Sutton High Schoolers

-Prompt: Throughout your life, hopefully you have realized how someone's voice (even your own) can have power.
-Select an appropriate book worthy of literary high school merit, and as you read consider the power of voice.
-What does the book have to say about the importance of “the power of voice?”
-How do the characters in your book demonstrate this idea?
+Prompt: Often in works of literature, a character has an experience that provides a moment of renewal or self-reflection.
+Select an appropriate book worthy of literary high school merit, and as you read - consider the concept of "renewal".
+What does the book have to say about the importance of renewal or self-reflection?
+How do the character(s) in your book demonstrate this idea?
+How can these ideas connect with your present mindset and future goals?

 Recommended Titles: If you would like some recommended titles that address the prompt, please take a look at some of our suggested titles from our high school staff:

-Ms. Sypek - The Mercy Seat by Elizabeth Winthrop
+Ms. Taylor - The Poet X by Elizabeth Acevedo

 Assessment: Students will be assessed on their summer reading assignment during the first week of school.